 A house fire is bad enough when it damages or destroys one home, but if a fire from your home spreads to your neighbor’s, you may be held liable for the damage.
 Personal liability coverage can help cover the expense of a settlement should your neighbor take you to court over the fire.

 While your homeowners insurance typically comes with some personal liability coverage, the amount of coverage may not be enough to pay for something like someone else’s house burning down.
-Consider personal umbrella insurance to help supplement the coverage limits on your homeowners insurance — it can help pay for legal expenses and the settlement costs beyond your homeowners coverage limits, should you be found legally at-fault.
+Consider personal umbrella insurance to help supplement the coverage limits on your homeowners insurance — it can help pay for legal expenses and the settlement costs beyond your homeowners coverage limits, should you be found legally at-fault after a fire.

 What Types of Fires Are Covered Under Insurance?

 Your insurance adjuster will want to know what caused the house fire after you file a claim.
 The types of fires covered by home insurance include but aren’t limited to: